migtools/volume-snapshot-mover/docs/developer.md

 - Have a completed backup, as well as a snapshot in a Restic repository by following the above steps.

-- If needed, create a Restic secret named `restic-secret` in the protected namespace.
+- If needed, create a Restic secret named `dm-restic-secret` in the protected namespace.

 - Run the controller by executing `make run`